 Martin was born a pagan around 316 in what is now Hungary, and was what is now called a military brat.
-Then as now, military families move a lot, and Martin grew up where his father, a tribune (roughly equivalent to a modern colonel) in the crack unit the Imperial Horse Guard (equites singulari Augusti), was stationed at Ticinum, which is now Pavia, Italy.
+Then as now, military families move a lot, and Martin grew up where his father was stationed, at Ticinum, which is now Pavia, Italy.
+His father was a tribune, which is roughly equivalent to a modern colonel, in the crack Roman unit the Imperial Horse Guard (equites singulari Augusti).
 Being a military kid, he was named Martin, from Mars, the Roman god of war.

 One day, by the city gate of Amiens, he passed a man freezing on the road, tore his military issue cloak in half and gave half to him.
 That night, he had a dream seeing Jesus wearing the half a cloak.
 This shook him up, and he got baptised that year, 334, at 18.
 He remained in the army, but in 336 when it looked like the army and the local Gauls were about to engage at Worms, he declared he was a soldier of Christ and could not fight.
 He was thrown in the brig (military jail) and charged with cowardice.
 He offered to be in the front lines but unarmed, and the army was going to do just that with him, but the Gauls made peace with Rome and the battle did not happen.